diladele/docker-websafety/README.md

  - Squid 3.5.19 - compiled for Ubuntu 14.04 by Diladele
  - SQLite only in this image

+Important - currently /opt/qlproxy/bin is setuid to run as the correct user
+This might mean changes to instructions such as these http://docs.diladele.com/administrator_guide_4_5/traffic_monitoring/database/create.html

 Details / Running changes
 -------